softlion/WheelPicker-Samples/README.md

 </wp:WheelPicker>
 ```

+Note that the tag `wp:WheelDefinition.ItemTemplate` is optional as it is the content property.

 A picker with 3 wheels
 The center wheel's width is computed automatically.
 Items are aligned differently inside each wheel.